prisconapoli/mercury/README.md

 - what is the fastest mail provider?
 - what are the failure rates of the mail providers?

+I have decided to store all the events, and make sure that this "store facility" was accessible through the RESTful API.

-After this consideration, I have defined the API endpoints and the database model to store the email and the events:
+After these considerations, I have defined the API endpoints and the information to store for mails and events

 #### RESTful API